KwanLab/Autometa/docs/source/nextflow-workflow.rst

 Autometa can bin one or several metagenomic datasets in one run.
-Regardless of the number of metagenomes you want to process, you will need to provide a sample sheet which specifies the name of your sample, the full path to where that data is found.
+Regardless of the number of metagenomes you want to process, you will need to provide a sample sheet which specifies the name of your sample, the full path to where that data is found and how to retrieve the sample's contig coverage information.

 If the metagenome was assembled via SPAdes, Autometa can extract coverage and contig length information from the sequence headers.

-If you used a different assembler you will need to provide either raw reads for coverage calculation or a table of contig/scaffold coverage.
+If you used a different assembler you will need to provide either raw reads or a table containing contig/scaffold coverage information.
 Full details for data preparation may be found under :ref:`sample-sheet-preparation`

 First ensure that your Autometa conda environment is activated.
 You can activate your environment by running: